inasafe/inasafe-doc/docs/source/developer-docs/postprocessors.rst

             self._append_result('My Indicator', myResult)

-After that you need to import the new class into postprocessor_factory and update AVAILABLE_POSTPTOCESSORS to include the postprocessor prefix (e.g.
+After that you need to import the new class into postprocessor_factory and update AVAILABLE_POSTPROCESSORS to include the postprocessor prefix (e.g.
 MySuper if the class is called MySuperPostprocessor and its human readable name)
 ::